Wolferton railway station: Royal use

-The station was to play host to numerous royal trains: no fewer than 645 called there between 1884 and 1911.
+The royal trains visited Wolferton no fewer than 645 called there between 1884 and 1911.
 Public attention was focused on Wolferton on 10 March 1863 when it was used for the wedding special of the Prince of Wales who was to make the station's royal waiting room a focal point for the Sandringham Estate.
 The station played host to luncheon parties during shoots, and the drive from Sandringham House to Wolferton led directly to the line.

 The twenty-first birthday of Prince George on 3 June 1886 saw a special royal train bring the Sayer's Circus to Wolferton; after the performance, one of the elephants could not be reloaded back on to the train, and was tied to a lamppost which it promptly uprooted, before demolishing the station gates and then calmly boarding its truck.

 Royal trains bound for Wolferton departed from St. Pancras station (the City being traditionally barred to royalty except on special occasions) and was routed via Tottenham to the Great Eastern Railway's Cambridge line.
 Typically, a royal train departed St Pancras at 12.20pm, arriving at King's Lynn at 2.32pm, before leaving three minutes later for the ten-minute journey to Wolferton.
 The Edwardian period saw Wolferton at its zenith as European royal families and heads of state were regular visitors.
 The station also saw at least three royal funeral processions: Queen Alexandra in 1925, King George V in 1936 and King George VI in 1952.

 On 11 February 1952 the body of King George VI, who had died at Sandringham on 6 February, was taken to King's Cross and thousands lined the Cambridge main line to pay their respects.
 The last royal train to call at the station was in 1966; it had latterly been associated with the traditional Christmas and New Year holidays at Sandringham.